fonnesbeck/git_tutorial/PITCHME.md

 $ git commit -a
 ```

+Note:
-^ BUT, it's almost always better to
+ BUT, it's almost always better to
 explicitly add things to the staging area, because you might
 commit changes you forgot you made.